-Beginning this week, Club 33 members have been given access to a preview center to learn about what will be changing when this historic establishment closes for roughly six months beginning January 2014.
-The details include sweeping changes to much of the Club’s layout and offerings as well as confirm the feared changes to classic areas of New Orleans Square.
+Beginning this week, Club 33 members have been given access to a preview center to learn about what will be changing when this historic establishment closes for roughly six months, beginning January 2014.
+The details include sweeping changes to much of the Club’s layout and offerings and confirming the feared changes to classic areas of New Orleans Square.

 Some of the details first emerged at DisneyDose.com, followed by even more sent to me from a Club 33 member.

 Here’s an outline of the upcoming expansion:

 - The Christmas store L’Ornement Magique will become the new Club 33 entrance, opening into the Court of Angels behind it.
 The existing curved staircase will remain, leading Club 33 patrons up and inside.
 A glass ADA-approved elevator will be installed as well.

 - Opaque glass panels will wall off the Court of Angels from New Orleans Square streets and park Guests passing by.
 The courtyard will become a Club 33 waiting area with tables and chairs.
 No roof or covering will be added over the courtyard, leaving it open as it is now.

 - The famous green door that has marked the entrance of Club 33 for decades will remain but will no longer be in use for Guests entering the restaurant.

 - Inside Club 33, the Trophy Room will become a backstage area.
 No new dining area will be created in its place, leaving the main dining room, which will remain relatively unchanged.